 Many people focus on a single thing and consider it to be most important for success.
 I believe that the problem often comes from market saturation and an ever-growing population of gurus.
 Allow me to elaborate.

-You see, many people today aspire to build a presence in the fitness industry.
+Many people today aspire to build a presence in the fitness industry.
 But the competition is fierce, and doing that can be difficult.
+So, many people today resort to branding.
+In other words, they become the go-to guy for something.
+They take one aspect of fitness and over-promote it to appear like they have re-discovered practical training.
 For example, one person bases their presence around intensity, another focuses on a single exercise, and a third promotes a specific type of equipment.
-Unfortunately, people who follow such individuals often believe that their singular focus on fitness makes it effective.
+People who follow such individuals often believe that their singular focus on fitness makes it effective.

 In reality, no single factor outshines the rest.
-Sound fitness is about the successful integration of several important factors, which we will look at below.
+Sound fitness successfully integrates several important factors, which we will look at below.
 The moment you internalize this, you will be able to put together effective workouts, no matter your circumstances.

 Do what you can with what you have.